Many Minds from One Model: Bayesian-Inspired Transformers for Population Diversity: Introduction

 \section{Introduction}

 The predominant paradigm in Large Language Model (LLM)~\cite{yang2025qwen3,liu2025deepseek} deployment treats model weights as static, deterministic point estimates.
-While this approach effectively leverages the knowledge acquired during pre-training~\cite{wang2024mmlu}, it inherently limits the model's ability to represent uncertainty.
-Recent studies further suggest that well-aligned models suffer from severe structural homogenization~\citep{jiang2025artificial}.
-Under the convergence pressures of post-training alignment, such as Supervised Fine-Tuning (SFT) and Reinforcement Learning from Human Feedback (RLHF), models tend to collapse onto a narrow set of reasoning patterns.
-This rigidity becomes a fundamental bottleneck in complex reasoning tasks: the model struggles to explore alternative reasoning paths, locking itself into local optima~\cite{yue2025does}.
+While this approach effectively leverages the knowledge acquired during pre-training~\cite{wang2024mmlu}, it inherently limits the model's ability to generate diverse content, i.e., mode collapse~\cite{kirk2023understanding}.
+Recent studies further demonstrate that well-tuned models suffer from severe structural homogenization~\citep{jiang2025artificial}.
+Under the convergence pressures of post-training alignment, such as Supervised Fine-Tuning (SFT) and Reinforcement Learning from Human Feedback (RLHF), models tend to collapse (converge) onto a narrow set of reasoning patterns.
+As a result, the model struggles to explore alternative reasoning paths, locking itself into local optima~\cite{yue2025does}.
+This rigidity, characterized by strong exploitation but limited exploration, can be viewed as a fundamental bottleneck in complex problem solving and learning for Artificial Intelligence~\cite{sutton1998reinforcement}.

-Current attempts to reintroduce diversity often operate at decoding time through randomness in the action space, for example via temperature-based sampling or similar entropy-promoting strategies.
+From the perspective of human intelligence, a population of decentralized \textit{minds} can explore more insightful ideas than any single individual, a phenomenon known as the \textit{wisdom of crowds}~\cite{surowiecki2005wisdom}.
+However, replicating this with a group of models is non-trivial, limited not only by high computational costs but also by the structural homogenization across model instances~\cite{jiang2025artificial}.
+Current attempts to reintroduce diversity at inference time operate mostly through injecting randomness into the action distribution, for example, through temperature-based sampling and related entropy-increasing strategies~\cite{wang2022self}.
 While increasing temperature can prevent verbatim repetition, it often acts as a surface-level perturbation.
-As noted by \citet{yue2025does}, in reasoning tasks such sampling can lead to incoherent degeneration, yielding statistical variation without meaningful semantic progress, rather than systematically discovering novel solution paths.
+As noted by~\citet{yue2025does}, in reasoning tasks, sampling can lead to incoherent degeneration, yielding statistical variation without meaningful semantic progress, rather than systematically discovering novel solution paths.
 The core issue is that manipulating the output tokens does not alter the underlying deterministic reasoning engine.
-To recover diversity of thought, we argue that we must step back from a collapsed point estimate and allow the model to explore a local proxy of the posterior neighborhood around $\theta_{\text{MAP}}$, instead of relying solely on output-token randomization.